Sell Side M&A

 A Look at the Sell Side M&A Process

-SEA provides investment banking services to companies with revenues of $5 million to $100 million, with a focus on M&A in the Life Sciences and B to B Services sectors.
+SEA provides investment banking services to companies with revenues of $5 million to $100 million, with a focus on M&A in the Life Sciences and B-to-B Services sectors.
 Our three-step process is the same investment banking process that bulge bracket Investment Banks use for large national and international companies.

 SEA’s Three-Step Sales Process

-Once we have the assets from Step 1 in place (BOM, CIM, and Buyer List) we reach out to the CEO’s of the companies on the target Buyer List with the BOM.
-Often we need to reach out several times, and if the CEO isn’t responsive, we’ll try contacting the CFO or a Business Development person.
+Once we have the assets from Step 1 in place (BOM, CIM, and Buyer List) we reach out to the CEOs of the companies on the target Buyer List with the BOM.
+Often, we need to reach out several times, and if the CEO isn’t responsive, we’ll try contacting the CFO or a Business Development person.

-This is Step 2 and it culminates in one-on-one management presentations to a handful of serious suitors who have each signed the NDA, read your CIM, and shown they have the financial wherewithal to consummate a deal.
+This is Step 2 and it culminates in one-on-one management presentations to a handful of serious suitors who have each signed an NDA, read your CIM, and shown they have the financial wherewithal to consummate a deal.
 (Importantly, you can always reject any prospective buyer at any point in the process.)
 About two weeks after the presentations, we expect IOI’s.
 Two weeks later, after you’ve gotten the answers to your questions, you pick the winner and we negotiate the LOI.